Nishoake/CLB_Hotline/server/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3005](http://localhost:3005) to view it in the browser.

+### `npm test`

+Runs the app in the test mode.\
+Open CLI to view results of the test suites.

+### `npm run test:watch`

+Runs the app in the test mode.\
+Allows for live reloading when changes to files associated with tests are saved.
+Open CLI to view results of the test suites.

 ### `npm run build:ui`

 Builds the app for production to the `build` folder.\